Closings and cancellations due to COVID-19

 While in the process of transitioning to Gordmans, Peebles will be open Monday through Saturday 10 a.m. until 6 p.m. and from noon until 6 on Sunday.
 Owned by Stage, Peebles is undergoing more frequent daily cleaning, paying attention to frequently touched areas.

-Branches without drive-thru will be closed, including the new Rising Sun Towne Center location and Cecil College.
+Branches without drive-thru will be closed, including the new Rising Sun Towne Center location and Cecil College, although the ATMs will be available.

 Those branches with drive-thru, on Route 40 in North East and Route 40 in Elkton, will have an additional 90 minutes, or until 6:30 p.m.
 Monday through Friday and 9 a.m. until 1 p.m.
 Saturday.